jacall02/jacall02.github.io/src/data/blog/crazy-u.md

   - Video Editing
   - Brand Design
 imgUrl: '../../assets/u.jpeg'
-description: A video game we made using our own game engine using C++.
+description: A video game we made with our own game engine using C++.
 ---

 ## Crazy U